russkyc/paymongo-sharp/README.md

 > [!WARNING]
 > This is in it's early development stages and does not offer support for the whole
 > Paymongo API.
 We recommend waiting for a stable release package before using this in your
-> application.
+> application as pre-release versions might undergo breaking changes that require refactoring.
 This is made available early only for testing purposes.

 #### Installation